 Char the pasilla pepper on all sides, either on your gas stove or under the broiler in your oven.
 When it is done, carefully move it into a plastic bag, or a covered bowl, so the steam will release the skin.
 After about 10 minutes, you will be able to easily remove the charred skin, as well as the inner seeds and ribs.
 I also charred and peeled my garlic cloves as a way to “roast” them.
 Add garlic and peeled pepper to food processor, along with a handful or two of cilantro, and process until it is a pesto-like consistency.
 I added a teaspoon of water to help it along.

 Now you can start adding the rest of the ingredients to the Crockpot.
 Add the chile-cilantro mixture and stir to incorporate into the broth.
 Next, add black beans and the entire can of tomatoes and chiles (liquid and all).
 Last, add the corn.
 Slow cook in the Crockpot on high for 4 hours.
 After 3 hours, remove the chicken thighs and shred them with two forks.
 Add the shredded chicken back in for the last hour of cooking.

 Garnish with cheese and tortilla chips if desired!
 (I didn’t have any on hand!
 For shame.)

 Note: You can also set your Crockpot to low if you want it to take longer to cook (e.g. while you are at work).
 If you set it to low, it will take 6-8 hours total.
 You will still want to remove the chicken about an hour before the cooking time is up.
-Also, I feel like I should warn that if you also buy Rotel brand tomatoes and are a tomato-hater, they will smell pretty disgusting at first…but never fear, the broth actually masks the taste of the tomatoes very well!
-Believe me, T-Man and I were gagging at the smell of the Rotel and both loved the final product!
+Also, I feel like I should warn that if you also buy Rotel brand tomatoes and are a tomato-hater, it’s going to smell SUPER tomatoey at first…but the broth masks the taste of the tomatoes very well!